yasindevops/Kitten-carousel-S3-CFN/README.md

       - The cloudfront distribution should default to `index.html`.

-      - HTTP version 2 should be employed.
+      - HTTP version.2 should be employed.

       - As cache behavior;